In addition to being the home of Lakeside Park, this scenic community just 12 miles northwest of Boston is full of surprising details and history.

 Before Bruce Brown Jr. played college basketball for the University of Miami Hurricanes and was drafted to the NBA’s Detroit Pistons in 2018, he played basketball at Wakefield Memorial High School.
 Although born in Dorchester, Bruce attended school in Wakefield and started his high school career as a two-sport star in both football and basketball.
 After his sophomore year he transferred to Vermont Academy, where he was noticed by college recruiters.

 Wakefield is the former site of New England’s Disneyland.

 From 1959 to 1969, the northeastern part of Wakefield was home to Pleasure Island, an amusement park promoted as the “Disneyland of the Northeast”.
 Designed by Cornelius Vanderbilt Wood, one of the Disneyland designers, the park covered 80 acres and featured nearly 50 rides and attractions, theme restaurants, a shopping area and more.
 Ultimately the park struggled due to New England’s relatively short summers and closed after only 10 years.

 Wakefield’s Greatest Natural Resource is Lake Quannapowitt.

 While most people have heard of Lake Quannapowitt, newcomers are often reluctant to pronounce its name.
 Named for the Native American James Quannapowitt (KWAN-ah-POW-it) in 1847, today the lake is a popular setting for walkers, joggers and cyclists.
-In fact, one of the best things about the Lakeside Park is its location on the banks of this picturesque lake.
+In fact, one of the best things about leasing office space at the Lakeside Park is our location on the banks of this picturesque lake.
 If you’re looking for something to do, check out these 6 ways to enjoy Lake Quannapowitt.